manoharahk/TizenRT/docs/HowToAddStaticLibrary.md

     USERLIBS += $(LIBRARIES_DIR)$(DELIM)<LIB_NAME>$(LIBEXT)
     ```

-    In flat build, there is no difference between TINYARALIBS and USERLIBS.
+    In flat build, there is no difference between TIZENRTLIBS and USERLIBS.
     But in protected build and kernel build, TizenRT splits kernel space and user space.
 So, new static library should be included at appropriate space.

 The *LIB_PATH* should be a relative path from *os*.